Darkroom: Black and white processing and printing services.

 K.K.
 What are your hobbies?

 D.B.
 I like to hit golf balls, play chess, ride bikes, but business is my hobby.
-I also love cooking and construction because I can see the results of my efforts quickly, as opposed to the years it takes to build a business.
+I also love cooking and the construction because I can see the results of my efforts quickly, as opposed to the years it takes to build a business.

 K.K.
 When will your self charging electric car be released to the public?